 Instructions

-- In a large bowl whisk together the dry ingredients.
+- In a large bowl whisk together the flour, sugar, baking powder, cinnamon, and salt.
+Set aside.

-- Scoop the batter into the loaf pan and smooth down.
-Bake for 70 - 80 minutes until golden on the top and edges and a toothpick inserted in the center comes out clean.
+- Scoop the batter into the loaf pan and smooth it down.
+Bake for 70 - 90 minutes until golden on the top and edges and a toothpick inserted in the center comes out clean.
+Test a few spots to ensure it is cooked through.
 Let cool in the pan.

 Nutrition